 We next looked at other genome-wide signatures of WGDs among chelicerates.
-Specifically, we looked for intraspecific syntenic blocks, which should be widespread in genomes that have undergone WGD, and distributions of synonymous divergence (KS) of paralogs within each genome.
+Specifically, we looked for intraspecific synteny blocks, which should be widespread in genomes that have undergone WGD, and distributions of synonymous divergence (KS) of paralogs within each genome.
 If a WGD has occurred in the history of a genome, a secondary peak of KS should be present in these distributions.
-Across both analyses, we again find no evidence for WGD in any spider or scorpion genomes but do find suggestive evidence for at least one occurring in the history of horseshoe crabs (Fig. 3).
+Across both analyses, we again find no evidence for WGD in any spider or scorpion genomes, but do find suggestive evidence for at least one occurring in the history of horseshoe crabs (Fig. 3).
 Only two species, C. rotundicauda and T. gigas, both horseshoe crabs, showed substantial amounts of intraspecific synteny.
 Both of these species, along with the other horseshoe crab, L. polyphemus, were also predicted by SLEDGe to have signatures of WGD in their KS distributions (Fig. 3, Supplemental Table S6).
 Mixture models placed the median KS of this duplication at ~0.85-1.35 (Fig. 3, Supplemental Table S6).
+The average ortholog divergence between the three horseshoe crabs was ~0.22, compared to the average divergence with C. sculpturatus at ~4.09, suggesting the WGD peak corresponds to the same branch identified with an excess number of gene duplications and losses in our gene tree topology reconciliation analysis above (Fig. 1, Fig. 3, Supplemental Table S7).
 In addition, one mite species, Tetranychus urticae, was predicted by SLEDGe to contain a WGD in its KS distribution (Fig. 3).
 However, this species had few intraspecific syntenic blocks (Fig. 3; Supplemental Table S6) and no signal of excess duplication in the reconciliation analysis (Fig. 1).
+It is likely that the prediction made by SLEDGe in T. urticae is an artifact of assembly or annotation in this species.

 Discussion